Employment After Retirement

-To be eligible for service retirement, there must be a minimum one-day break in service between the last day of employment as an active member and the first day of employment as a reemployed retiree in an STRS Ohio-covered position.
+To be eligible for service retirement, there must be a minimum one-day break in service between the last day of employment as an active STRS Ohio member and the first day of employment as a reemployed retiree in an STRS Ohio-covered position.
 This one day must be the last workday of the month before the service retirement date or the first workday of the retirement month.
 The one-day break must be a normal workday and cannot be a Saturday, Sunday or holiday.
 The one-day break in service does not apply if your reemployment is with an employer other than the employer you retired from.
 It also does not apply to employment covered by Ohio Public Employees Retirement System (OPERS) or School Employees Retirement System (SERS).

 - For example, if your service retirement date is July 1 and:

-Be aware that working during the first two months of retirement may cause you to lose retirement benefits.
+In addition, working anytime during the first two months of retirement may cause you to lose retirement benefits.
 See below for additional details.

 Returning to Ohio Public Employment

-You cannot continue in the same position held at the time of retirement as a nonpaid volunteer during the first two months of retirement.
-If you are reemployed within the first two months of retirement or continue in the same position as a volunteer, you will be in violation of the two-month waiting period and will forfeit monthly benefits for any month in which you are in violation.
+If you are reemployed within the first two months of retirement or continue in the same position as a nonpaid volunteer, you will be in violation of the two-month waiting period and will forfeit monthly benefits for any month in which you are in violation.
 If you volunteer, you may never be paid for the services rendered during the volunteer period.
 Simply deferring payment until later will not eliminate the violation.
 For more information, contact our Member Services Center toll-free at 888‑227‑7877.

 A secondary employer is defined as any STRS Ohio, OPERS or SERS employer with which you earned less compensation than you earned with your highest paying employer (in that fiscal year or in the previous 12-month period) and you are continuing employment with that employer in the first month of retirement.

-To be eligible to continue to work with a secondary employer, you must have worked and earned compensation from that employer for each of the 12 months before and in the month of retirement to avoid a forfeiture of benefits.
-If your secondary employer is covered by OPERS or SERS, then you must also combine that account with your STRS Ohio account at retirement to avoid a forfeiture of benefits.
+If you are a Defined Benefit Plan member and your secondary employer is covered by OPERS or SERS, then you must combine that account with your STRS Ohio account at retirement to avoid a forfeiture of benefits.
 You may have more than one secondary employer.
-The "one-day break in service" referenced above does not apply to employment with a secondary employer.
+The “one-day break in service” referenced above does not apply to employment with a secondary employer.

 Members continuing public employment after retirement and their employers both contribute to the applicable Ohio public retirement system.
 These contributions fund a benefit that you may collect as a lump-sum payment the first of the month following your last day of service or 12 months after the payment of a previous reemployed retiree benefit payment, whichever is later.
 Before benefits are payable, you must terminate employment.

 Interest begins to accrue in the fiscal year following deposit.
-For example, interest on 2020–2021 contributions would begin accruing July 2021 and would be payable August 2021 or later.
+For example, interest on 2023–2024 contributions would begin accruing July 2024 and would be payable August 2024 or later.
 No interest is payable if a member withdraws his or her account in July and contributed for only the year just ended.
-Interest is calculated only for the time contributions were on deposit and terminates at age 65, your last day of service or 12 months after payment of a prior benefit, whichever is applicable.
+Interest is calculated only for the time contributions were on deposit and terminates at age 65, your last day of service or 12 months after payment of a prior benefit, whichever is later.